-While a person’s inherent creativity, charisma, and personality can be all it takes to close a sale on occasion.
-Possessing solid sales fundamentals is what enables someone to perform well.
-Besides having the right personality, effective selling requires the ability to follow a process.
+While a person’s inherent creativity, charisma, and personality can be all it takes to close a sale occasionally, possessing solid sales fundamentals occasionally is what enables someone to perform well.
+Besides having the right personality, effective selling requires following a process.
 So, whether you’re busy onboarding new hires or want to provide more support to your current salespeople, a playbook is critical.
 Here’s how to get started!

 Also Read:

-What to include in a Sales Playbook
+What to Include in a Sales Playbook

 1. The Company